eventum/eventum/Upgrading.md

 While it may work to use other encodings than UTF-8, then be aware that such configuration is not tested and you may encounter various problems.

+- use `convert-utf8.php` script to update database to utf8 if the former encoding was proper
+- use `fix-charset.php` script to update database to utf8 if the former encoding was improper

+See scripts contents for inline comments and customization